DavidRFerreira/LexicalAnalyzer_Calculator/README.md

 ## Description
 This is an implementation of a Lexical Analyser for expressions that we would expect from a simple calculator.
 For that, I implemented a deterministic finite automaton (DFA) and therefore a transition table using the C language. <br />
+I used Dev-C++ as the IDE to develop this algorithm.

 ## Compilers and Lexical Analysers
 Compilers are fundamental to modern computing.
 They translate human-oriented programming languages into computer-oriented machine languages.<br />